 At Canadian Flight Trainers, we are aware that simply having ground-based knowledge isn’t sufficient for Canadian pilots.
 Our focus takes this knowledge and enables you to safely apply it to your practical flying.
 The knowledge learned is a combination of experience from our instructors, and structured material used by Transport Canada to create their tests.
 This way you can get the best of both worlds and fill the gap where all other ground schools fail.

-Daniel is a husband to his wonderful wife, and is a father to two children.
+Daniel is a husband to his wonderful wife and is a father to his three children.
 He has been flying for over 16 years and is one of fifty Class 1 Aerobatic Instructors in Canada.
 He also holds a Class 1 Instructor Rating on his ICAO ATPL.
-Full time, Daniel works as a Second in Command for a major Canadian airline and also teaches on the A330 as a Simulator Instructor.
+Full time, Daniel works as a Second in Command on the A321 for a major Canadian airline where he has helped design numerous pilot training courses.
+Prior to being in this role, Daniel flew and taught on the A330, was a Captain on the E170, and flew the Cessna 208 Caravan.
 He is also a graduate student at an Ontario University studying education.

 Daniel is the founder and Chief Instructor of Canadian Flight Trainers.